Alex Atanasov

 About Me

-I'm a PhD candidate in theoretical physics at Harvard where I'm very fortunate to be advised by Cengiz Pehlevan.
-My research is on understanding algorithms that learn from data through the lens of statistical physics and random matrix theory.
-This spans neural networks, nonparametric bayesian methods, and kernels.
+I recently completed my PhD in theoretical physics at Harvard, where I was very fortunate to be advised by Cengiz Pehlevan.
+My research is on developing a science of deep learning by leveraging insights from statistical physics, random matrix theory, and extensive empirical studies on real models and datasets.
+Key objects of study include the neural tangent kernel, maximal update parameterization also known as μP, and the dichotomy between rich and lazy training.
 Lately, we have been thinking a lot about scaling laws.
 Prior to this, I had the pleasure of collaborating with Andy Strominger and colleagues on topics adjacent to string theory and quantum field theory.
 My work is funded by the NDSEG Fellowship (2019-2022) and by the Hertz Fellowship (2019-2024).

 I received my M.S. in mathematics and B.S. in physics from Yale in 2018.
 There, I did research under David Poland, studying conformal field theories using the bootstrap program, and under Philsang Yoo on the mathematical aspects of quantum field theory and its connection with the Langlands program.
 Concurrently, I was part of John Murray's lab, where we built tools to study working memory in recurrent neural networks.

-I recently worked as a quantitative research intern at Jane Street.
-I have consulted for two biotech firms: Protein Evolution and Quantum Si as a machine learning scientist.
+Over the course of graduate school, I've consulted for two biotech firms: Protein Evolution and Quantum Si as a machine learning scientist.
+I've also worked at Jane Street as a quantiative research intern.
 While an undegrad, I interned at Google, applying deep learning to computer vision on the internet of things.
 I also worked at the Perimeter Institute under Erik Schnetter on tackling the curse of dimensionality in numerical partial differential equations.

 My earliest exposure to scientific research was under Dr. James Ellenbogen at MITRE, and with Drs.
 John Dell and Jonathan Osborne at Thomas Jefferson High School.